houseabsolute/precious/README.md

 in quiet mode with precious.
 All that does is make it harder to debug issues with that command when lint checks fail or other issues occur.

+## Exit Codes

+When running in `--tidy` mode, precious always exits with `0`, whether or not any files are tidied.

+When running in `--lint` mode, precious will exit with `0` when all files pass linting.
+If any lint commands fail it will exit with `1`.

+In both modes, if any commands fail, either by returning exit codes that aren't listed as ok or by printing to stderr unexpectedly, then precious will exit with a non-0 exit code.

 ## Common Scenarios

 There are some configuration scenarios that you may need to handle.
 Here are